At the Park

 Over 60 flavors of shaved ice to choose from…even more options when you add the extras like sweet cream (yum)!

-Serving up Eau Claire’s favorite cheese curds oozing with Sconnitude.
-Don't forget to cool off with their fresh-squeezed blackberry lemonade!
+Serving smoky candied bourbon wings and Eau Claire’s favorite cheese curds, oozing with Sconnitude.
+Cool off with their fresh-squeezed blackberry lemonade.